arnaudjudge/RL4Seg3D/README.md

 ```
 You can toggle off test-time adaptation (TTA) with the `--no_tta` flag for faster inference with slightly lower quality.

+** Tip: Consider applying skimage.exposure.equalize_adapthist() to images before inference (it was applied to training data).
+Full script (Docker included) applies it by default.

 ** Make sure to have run `git lfs pull` to get the checkpoint downloaded.

 ### Complete: Docker container